wisr/building.wisr.io/src/pages/new-admin-dashboard/index.md

 The first graph you see will be a set of trend lines showing you the count of active members over different periods of time (daily, weekly, and monthly)

-DAU= Daily Active Users
+- DAU: Daily Active Users
-WAU = Weekly Active User
+- WAU: Weekly Active Users
-MAU = Monthly Active User
+- MAU: Monthly Active User

 Next, you’ll see the **Top 10 Searches** performed in your network.
 This is a great way to get a sense of what your members are looking for and who they’re trying to connect with.